DEENUU1/ChatGPT-Voice-Assistant/README.md

-# VOICE NEWS SUMMARIES ##
+# ChatGPT Voice Assistant ##
-## Stay up to date with the latest information

-This application allows you to process press articles, display them in the console, save them to a .docx file and convert text to speech.
+## Your desktop second brain ##

+The application allows you to talk to the davinci-003 model by voice.
+You can talk to artificial intelligence thanks to speech recognition, listen to summaries of press articles downloaded from NewsAPI, find out what the weather is like today and what you should wear.
+The application is still in the development phase, I am still adding new features.

 ### Technology that I used:
 - Python